Data editor

 Modify data

 Modify data in your table without leaving the window.
-It works for any query result received from a table.
-Completion for values in the table is available via Ctrl+Space.
-It looks through all the values in the column and offers you a list of possible matches.
-Submit changes using Ctrl+Enter.
+This also works for query results received from a SELECT statement.
+Press Cmd+Space to bring up completion options for table values.
+The completion feature looks through all of the values in the column and offers you a list of possible matches.
+Submit changes using Cmd+Enter.

 Bulk submit

-All your changes in the data editor are stored locally and can be submitted all at once.
-Local changes are colored, so you can see which changes you are going to save, be it updating, inserting, or deleting rows.
-Submit with Ctrl+Enter.
-Ctrl+Alt+Z is for canceling, but works in a tricky way — only the selected changes are canceled.
-If you wish to cancel all of them, select all the cells with Ctrl+A before reverting.
+All of your changes in the data editor are stored locally and can be submitted all at once.
+Local changes are colored, so you can see which changes you are going to save, whether you’re updating, inserting, or deleting rows.
+Submit with Cmd+Enter.
+Cmd+Opt+Z cancels the selected changes.
+If you wish to cancel all of the changes, select all the cells with Cmd+A before reverting.

 Multiple edit

-Several fields can be edited at the same time — just select them and begin to type.
-Of course, it only works if the columns you are editing are not unique and have the same type.
+Several fields can be edited at the same time – just select them and start typing.
+This only works if the columns you are editing are not unique and have the same type.

 Paste from CSV

-Paste data from Excel tables.
-Generally to do this, you need the ability to paste data in a DSV format.
-In DataGrip you can define any format you want, or you can let the IDE detect the format automatically: Gear icon → Paste format and it’s done:
+Paste data from any CSV source or Excel table.
+In DataGrip you can define any format you want, or you can let the IDE detect the format automatically.
+Just select Gear icon → Paste format and you’re done.

 SQL log

-While updating data you can see which particular queries DataGrip is running.
+While updating data, you can see which specific queries DataGrip is running.
 We have nothing to hide!

 Filter data

-Use the filter text field to only see the data you need, without writing any
+Use the filter text field to see only the data you need, without writing any WHERE clauses.
+Just write the condition in this field using the appropriate SQL dialect.

 Text search

-Find data inside a table quickly without writing a statement thanks to text search, available in the Table Editor via Ctrl+F. It’s especially helpful if you don’t know which exact column contains the data you’re looking for.
-You can easily hide irrelevant rows, and regular expressions are available as well.
+You can find data quickly within a table without writing a statement.
+Press Cmd+F to bring up the text search feature.
+It’s especially helpful if you don’t know exactly which column contains the data you’re looking for.
+You can easily hide irrelevant rows, and regular expressions are also available.

 Transaction control

 Define what kind of transaction control you want to use when working with data.
-The data editor in the Auto mode works like it's described in the Bulk Submit section.
+The data editor in Auto mode works as described in the Bulk Submit section.

-— Rollback button: rolls back a transaction if it’s uncommitted.
+• The Rollback button rolls back a transaction if it’s uncommitted.

 Transpose view

-If the table contains too many columns to place on the screen, use the Transposed view to see the data from a particular row in a friendlier way.
+If the table contains too many columns to fit on the screen, use the Transpose view to get a more convenient look at the data from a specific row.

 Search for a column

-Open Structure view by Ctrl+F12 and start typing!
-Speed search can help save you again by filtering the columns.
+Open the Structure view by pressing Cmd+F12 and start typing!
+Speed search can help you by filtering the columns.
 Press Enter to navigate to a particular column.

 Compare cells

-The last enhancement in this section: values of two or three cells can be compared in the Diff Viewer.
-Select them and press Shift+Ctrl+D.
+The values of two or three cells can be compared in the Diff Viewer.
+Select them and press Shift+Cmd+D.

 Export data